Management

 2. Blogging

-People are always in need of information about different aspects of life such as travel, food, style & fashion, health among many others.
+People are always in need of information about different aspects of life such as travel, food, style & fashion, and health among many others.

 Starting a blog to share quick updates, personal thoughts and important tips on a certain topic is one of the most popular side hustles in Kenya.